Skip to main content

 Research Fellow

-Adam Omary is a research fellow at the Cato Institute’s Center for Global Liberty and Prosperity studying mental health trends and the psychology of human progress.
-He writes regularly for HumanProgress.org and his Psychology of Progress newsletter.
+Adam Omary is a psychologist at HumanProgress.org and a research fellow at the Cato Institute’s Center for Global Liberty and Prosperity.
+He writes about mental health and human nature for his Psychology of Progress newsletter.

-Omary has conducted research on a variety of topics, including psychiatric overdiagnosis, hormones and brain development (as an NIH Fellow working on the Human Connectome Project), sex differences in mental health, adolescent social media use, and the fiscal incentives driving rising mental health spending.
-His articles have been published in The Washington Post, The Boston Globe, Psychology Today, and academic journals including Child Development, Developmental Cognitive Neuroscience, and Cyberpsychology.
+Omary has conducted research on a variety of topics, including psychiatric overdiagnosis, sex differences in mental health, hormones and brain development (as an NIH Fellow working on the Human Connectome Project), adolescent social media use, and the policy incentives driving rising mental health spending.
+His articles have been published in The Wall Street Journal, The Washington Post, The Boston Globe, Psychology Today, and academic journals including Child Development, Developmental Cognitive Neuroscience, Neuropsychoanalysis, and Cyberpsychology.

 Omary completed his PhD in Psychology at Harvard University under the advisement of Steven Pinker.
 He was a QuestBridge Scholar at the University of Southern California, where he received his BA in Cognitive Science and MS in Biostatistics.